w3ctag/design-principles/README.md

 ## Criteria

-The following criteria serve to guide the development of new and existing principles:
+These criteria support consistent evaluation of proposed principles.
+They are not strict rules and may not all apply in every case.

-* Grounded in patterns observed in specs, implementations, or web content.
+* Grounded in patterns from specs, implementations, or real-world web use.
 * Evidence-based.
-* Applicable across multiple technologies or use cases over time.
+* Generalisable across multiple technologies and use cases, persistent over time.
-* Based on definitions from open standards communities.
+* Informed by community practices, standards, or observed usage.
-* Expresses a clear value or priority e.g., prefer simplicity, preserve individual/user's agency, aligned with the Ethical Web Principles.
+* States a clear value or priority, e.g., prefer simplicity, preserve individual/user agency.
-* Logically consistent and compatible with other design principles and related guidelines (privacy, ethics, questionnaires, etc.).
+* Compatible with related principles and guidelines, e.g., privacy, ethics, questionnaires, etc.
-* Reflect general agreement within the TAG and broader community.
-* Address objections with sustained discussion or further refinement if needed.
+* Reflects TAG consensus, considers broader input, and is refined as needed in response to sustained objections.